matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 **MITM Attacks on Diffie Hellman**
 ![[Pasted image 20251029160415.png]]
-Suppose we had a bad actor Eve
+Suppose we had a bad actor Eve, who is able to capture data "in the middle" of the communication.
+Bob wants to send ciphertext to Alice.
+Eve will collect that ciphertext, and send to Alice a different ciphertext instead.